DivoraRoma's June 3-10, 2017 was a great success!

 The fabulous group of 3 travelers (+ myself) had a great time... and we certainly had many chances to taste a delicious variety of foods and wines from Rome and the surrounding area (including a day trip to my family's home town outside of Rome: Bracciano AND a second day trip to a childhood hangout of mine: Civita Di Bagnoreggio - more on this on my travel journal/blog soon!), a cooking class in our apartment, a professionally organized wine and food tasting of 9 wines and 9 dishes at the super fun Roscioli restaurant, and sightseeing around the archaeological (Colosseum, Palatine Hill and Roman Forum) and history (Vatican Museum, Sistine Chapel and St Peter's), and just plain FUN!

-Below is a summary of our experiences and activities together, as well as a slideshow of the highlight images from our glorious week together:
+Here is a summary of our experiences and activities together, as well as a slideshow of the highlight images from our glorious week as a group:

 My travelers came at different times on June 3rd 2017.
 We settled into the beautiful apartment in the Prati area, near central Rome (by Piazza Del Popolo and the Vatican) and then began our week with a passeggiata (evening walkabout) and a delicious Roman dinner a at the delicious Antica Enoteca on Via Della Croce by the Spanish Steps.
 Keeping the first half day simple and easy was a goal of mine, so as to let all travelers adjust to being in Rome after a day of travel.